opeyx/Dolhouse/README.md

 ------

 ## Progress
 As stated earlier, *Dolhouse* is still in it's **very early stages of development**.
 So most of the work now revolves around creating a solid foundation to build the rest of the library upon.
-But since you're curious, have a look below:
+But if you're curious, have a look below:
 - Binary Reader (90%, Almost complete)
-- Binary Writer (10%, Started)
+- Binary Writer (90%, Almost complete)
 - JMP Reading (90%, Almost complete)
-- JMP Writing (0%, Not started)
+- JMP Writing (90%, Almost complete)

 The percentages above are **estimates**, more features will be added above once implemented.